Svbony SC311 Pro Camera- Svbony's newly redesigned wireless Camera

 Processed capture of Jupiter and its moons in hazy skies but clear and very cold with the new Svbony SC311 Pro using raw data photo mode, stacked, sharpened and processed in Gimp:

-and finally here is a MPG4 live lunar video recording from the "Svbony SC311 Pro" of our beautiful moon from that bad night of seeing!
-Look at those ridges and crators...awesome and a sight to see in this wireless camera....
+and finally here are some MPG4 live videos recording from the "Svbony SC311 Pro" of our beautiful moon from that bad night of seeing!
+Look at those ridges and crators...awesome and a sight to see in this wireless camera actually....

-This camera can be found here for purchase for more details:
+This camera can be found here for purchase or more details:

 Svbony Sc311-pro-wifi-astronomy-camera